Backlash (2003): Main card

 The sixth match was for the WWE Championship between John Cena and the reigning champion, Brock Lesnar.
 Lesnar gained the early advantage over Cena by performing a suplex and slamming Cena's head on the broadcast table.
 Cena retaliated as he threw Lesnar into the steel steps.
 Lesnar then delivered a spinebuster on Cena, regaining control of the match.
 After a spear from Lesnar which sent Cena into the ring corner, Cena attempted to push Lesnar into the referee to no avail.
 The distraction allowed Cena to hit a low blow on Lesnar.
 Cena attempted to hit Lesnar with a steel chain, but the referee confiscated the chain before he could use it on Lesnar.
 The situation allowed Lesnar to perform the F-5 on Cena to retain the title.

-The seventh match on the main card was a six-man tag team match between the team of Triple H, Ric Flair, and Chris Jericho facing the team of Shawn Michaels, Kevin Nash, and Booker T. Triple H's team took the early advantage, after Triple H illegally entered the ring and performed a Pedigree on Michaels.
+The seventh match on the main card was for the World Heavyweight Championship a six-man tag team match between the team of the World Heavyweight Champion Triple H, Ric Flair, and Chris Jericho facing the team of Shawn Michaels, Kevin Nash, and Booker T. Triple H's team took the early advantage, after Triple H illegally entered the ring and performed a Pedigree on Michaels.
 Michaels' team, however, took control of the match when Nash was tagged in and dominated all three opposers.
 As Nash wrestled Jericho, Booker T performed the scissors kick on Flair, which proceeded into Nash and Triple H brawling at ringside, Jericho and Booker T brawling at ringside, and Flair and Michaels wrestling in the ring.
 As Flair and Michaels wrestled, Flair was able to lock in the figure-four leg lock, while Jericho illegally entered the match and performed a Lionsault on Michaels, who was locked in the hold.
 Nash, who continued to brawl with Triple H at ringside, noticed the turn of events and entered the ring where he delivered a Jackknife Powerbomb on Jericho and threw Flair onto the referee.
-As the referee was knocked down, Triple H hit Nash with a sledgehammer and pinned him, earning the victory for himself, Flair, and Jericho.
+As the referee was knocked down, Triple H hit Nash with a sledgehammer and pinned him, earning the victory for himself, Flair, and Jericho and also retaining the World Heavyweight Championship.